MileHacker Logo

 Shawarma & Falafel

 Shawarma features thinly sliced marinated meat (fowl or lamb/beef) cooked on a vertical rotisserie, served in flatbread with vegetables, pickles, and sauce.
 Falafel are deep-fried patties from ground chickpeas or fava beans, served in pita with tahini, vegetables, and pickles.
-Both are widely available from food stalls on the street.
+Both of them are widely available from food stalls on the street.

 Coastal Delights